| || |

 Lily bulb size varies greatly depending on the bulb type (Asiatic, Trumpet, Oriental, or species), age, whether from seed or scale, where grown (i.e. soil and climatic differences), and breeding background.
 Different species have different characteristics - some are slender "dog-bone" shapes, and others are elongated, or round.
 All lilies make larger bulbs when left undisturbed, or will divide into several, smaller-sized ones after a couple of years.
 Any bulb which blooms is mature; if it's ten inches or three inches in circumference, the facts of reproductive life remain the same.
 Cool summers tend to produce smaller-sized, mature bulbs.
 Should we feel a variety is not minimum size upon harvest, we replant for another season's growth, but sometimes we too make errors; if a hybrid variety doesn't bloom the first summer after planting, we would like to hear from you by early September.

 Larger bulbs tend to produce more flowers, but only if normal for that variety.
-Some lilies have a low bud count for the relative size of the bulb, yet others can produce a smaller, mature bulb and have three dozen blooms!
+Some lilies have a low bud count for the relative size of the bulb, yet others can produce a smaller, mature bulb and have three dozen or more blooms, especially in the case of Asiatics.
 Occasionally, we may send an Exhibition-size™ bulb in your order, at no extra cost to you; the package may, or may not, be marked as such.
-Please do not think that a vary large bulb is a sign that the others are too small - most likely we've dipped into our propagation stock to honor all requests for a variety.
-Only bulbs grown for cut flowers have been pre-graded to be the same size (usually smaller than we send), our bulbs are sent as nature provided.
+Please do not think that a vary large bulb is a sign that the others are too small – it means that we have dipped into our propagation stock to honor all requests for a variety.
+Only bulbs grown for cut flower production in Holland have been pre-graded to be the same size (usually smaller than we send), our bulbs are sent as nature provided.

-[A general breakdown of bulb sizes follows a portion of a letter received from a long-time customer in June of 2008, along with Bob's reply.
+[A general breakdown of bulb sizes follows a portion of a letter dated June of 2008, along with Bob's reply.
 We feel that the letter and response give a good example of our philosophy in customer relations and our methods of grading our bulbs.
-Mary is a long time customer and beloved friend, but all of our customers receive the same thought and consideration.
+Mary, who since as passed away, was a long time customer and beloved friend, but all of our customers receive the same thought and consideration.
 We see your garden as an extension of our home garden.]

 Dear Bob and Dianna,